dmirauta/easy-opencl-cpp/README.md

 ## Use

-Files required:
+The project structure expected is:

-* A header defining the structs that need to be streamed to and from gpu (e.g `datastructs.h`), this will be used on both sides.
+* A header defining the structs that need to be streamed to and from gpu (e.g `datastructs.h`), this will be used by both c++ and opencl.

-* A cl file defining any kernels (e.g `kernels.cl`), each being expected to loop through an array of a datatype specified in `datastructs.h`.
+* A cl file defining any kernels (e.g `kernels.cl`), acting on types specified in `datastructs.h`.

     * To keep the code clean, the operations of a single work item could optionally be defined in one or more separate source files (e.g `kernelutils.c`).
 These could be C98 functions that can also be compiled and debugged ordinarily (with `gcc` for instance).